Distribution System Voltage Control under Uncertainties using Tractable Chance Constraints: Simulation

-In this section, we validate the statement by IEEE standard test feeder.
-Here we use IEEE 13 bus feeder \cite{IEEE13busref} as an example.
-The test feeder is shown in Fig. \ref{13bus}.
-In Fig. \ref{13bus}, we assume bus 1 is the reference bus.
+In this section, we validate the statements by IEEE standard test feeder.
+Here we use IEEE 123 bus feeder \cite{IEEE123busref} as an example.
+The test feeder is shown in Fig. \ref{123bus}.
+We assume that bus 149 is the reference bus.

-Besides, in this distribution test feeder, we assume there are no distributed generation, = so the active power injection on each bus is negative.
-The line impedance is retrieved from \cite{IEEE13busref}.
-In addition, we restrict the available reactive power regulation at the buses to be no more than 0.1 (p.u.).

-The randomness presented in this system is assumed to be a multivariate Gaussian distribution with high correlation, i.e., most of the buses have some degree of correlation with the other buses.
-We solve \eqref{prob:main} for $\alpha=0.92$ and \eqref{prob:per_bus} for various $\eta$'s.
-The results are shown in Table \ref{table:13_bus_pr}.

-As can be seen from \ref{table:13_bus_pr}, a value of $\sqrt[N]{0.92}=0.992$ is too strict as an requirement to each bus, therefore the optimization with per-bus constraints is infeasible.
-We therefore adopt two other values, i.e., $\eta = 0.92 = \alpha$ and $\eta = 0.98 >\alpha$, to ensure feasibility.
-However, neither of these values achieves a satisfactory probably of valid system operation.
-This highlights are the fact that as the number of buses grows in the network, the per-bus framework becomes difficult to use and extremely sensitive to the exact parameter choices.
-In contrast, the single constraint formulation in this paper is much more robust and stable.
+The randomness of the system, $\Delta \bm{{P}}$, comes from the fluctuation of the renewable generation.
+We use solar generation data from NREL \cite{nrel}.
+Its characteristic is shown in Fig. \ref{renewable_rand}.
+Besides solar energy fluctuations, the system is configured such that the switches between buses $13$ and $152$, $18$ and $135$, $54$ and $94$, $97$ and $197$ are closed.
+In addition, we take real power injection as a random vector.
+We assume that the next scheduling period is 2 p.m.
+The renewable generation is collected between 2 p.m. - 3 p.m. with 5 minute interval over a past whole year.
+We set the empirical risk level as $9\%$ (to be conservative), which means that $\alpha = 0.91$ on the samples.
+The deviation on voltage is set to be no more than $5\%$ of the nominal voltage and the bounds on $\bm{Q}$ is set to be 0.01 p.u.

+{The results on the 123 bus system are shown in Fig. \ref{122bus_decrease} and Table \ref{table:123bus}.
+In Fig. \ref{122bus_decrease}, we validate our proposed descent algorithm by plotting the norm of $\bm{Q}$ at each iteration.
+As can be clearly seen, $\Vert \bm Q \Vert_2$ is effectively decreasing with the proposed algorithm and stabilizes, which means that the algorithm converges to a local optimum.}